-As many transportation industries; one of the main levers of automotive industry to reduce CO2 emissions is mass and friction reduction.
-One way of achieving these objectives is using efficient coatings tailored for high tribological performances; to be applied in some heavily loaded engine parts.
-The aim of the present work was to develop metalceramic- lubricant composite coatings onto steel parts; which could exhibit the best compromise between several properties; primarily wear and seizure resistance; fatigue resistance and thermal resistance.
-For this; metal-based coatings with addition of hard particles and solid lubricants were produced using cold spray.
-The relations between the resulting multi-material coating microstructure and its tribological properties were studied.
-To meet high tribological properties; the interfaces between the different components were optimized by selecting carefully feed-stock powders and by testing a large range of process parameters.
-Alumina-reinforced bronze-based composite coatings were produced using powders with different morphologies.
-Aggregated ceramic powders revealed to be more beneficial for wear properties compared to massive powders.
-Graphite was also added in order to reduce seizure.
+One of the main levers to reduce CO2 emissions in cars and trucks is mass and friction reduction, which is often achieved through the use of special coatings.
+The aim of the present work was to develop metal-ceramic-lubricant composite coatings with the best combination of wear, seizure, fatigue, and thermal resistance.
+Metal-based coatings incorporating hard particles and solid lubricants were cold sprayed onto steel substrates and the relationship between coating microstructure and tribology was studied.
+To meet the demanding tribological requirements of heavily loaded engines, the interfaces between the different components were optimized by selecting appropriate feedstock powders and assessing a wide range of process parameters.
+Alumina-reinforced bronze composite coatings were made from powders with different morphologies.
+Aggregated ceramic powders were found to be more beneficial in terms of wear than massive powders, and graphite was found to be effective for reducing seizure.